datacommonsorg/import/simple/stats/config.md

 The group hierarchy can be specified using the `group` property.
 Use "/" as a separator to specify a multi-level hierarchy.

-#### `nlSentences`
+#### `searchDescriptions` _(formerly `nlSentences`)_

-An array of NL sentences to be used for creating more NL embeddings (in addition to the description) for the variable.
+An array of search descriptions to be used for creating more NL embeddings for the variable.
+If not specified, the variable name will be used for creating these embeddings.

+Note that `nlSentences` is deprecated and will be removed in the future.

 ## `sources`